mhanberry/generate-test-mft-files/README.md

 python main.py
 ```

-The generated files will be in the `output` directory
+The generated files will be in the `output` directory, and they will be of sizes 100MB, 3.7GB, and 5GB

 ## Supported File Types

 As of now, the following file types can be generated:

 - ASCII
+- EBCDIC